Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Hydronephrosis in children is divided into congenital (it is called primary) and acquired (this is the so-called secondary hydronephrosis).
 Naturally, in a fetus it can only be of the first type.

-Congenital hydronephrosis, however, like acquired, proceeds in three stages (degrees):
+Congenital hydronephrosis, like acquired hydronephrosis, occurs in three stages (degrees):

-1. The first (pyelectasis).
-Urine presses on the kidney cavity, accumulating due to a violation of the outflow.
-As a result, the organ slightly stretches, becomes larger, but continues to function normally.
+1. The first (pyelectasia).
+Urine puts pressure on the kidney cavities, accumulating due to impaired outflow.
+As a result, the organ stretches slightly, becomes larger, but continues to function normally.

 2. The second (hydrocalicosis).
 This stage begins after a few months.
-Urine accumulates in the tubules of the parenchyma, presses on it, disrupting the functioning of one or both kidneys.
+Urine accumulates in the tubules of the parenchyma, putting pressure on it, disrupting the functioning of one or both kidneys.
 The organ is enlarged, its walls are thinned.

 3. Third (terminal).
-Here irreversible atrophy of the parenchyma itself already occurs.
-The kidney is very large, like the pelvis with cups, the organ stops functioning.
+Here, irreversible atrophy of the parenchyma itself already occurs.
+The kidney is very large, as is the pelvis with the cups, the organ ceases to function.
 A child with such a problem may even lose a kidney.

 Manifestations of hydronephrosis in the fetus

-As a rule, hydronephrosis, even in newborns, and even more so in the fetus, can be detected only in the process of special diagnostics.
-It is not possible to determine from a pregnant woman that a child may suffer from a similar ailment.
-However, sometimes hydronephrosis leads to lack of water, and the woman experiences pain when the child moves.
+As a rule, hydronephrosis, even in newborns and even more so in the fetus, can only be detected during special diagnostics.
+It is impossible to determine from a pregnant woman that a child may suffer from a similar illness.
+However, sometimes hydronephrosis leads to oligohydramnios, and the woman experiences pain when the child moves.

-But the fact that the disease has no clinical signs does not mean that it can be ignored.
-Due to hydronephrosis, other disorders in the development of the embryo can occur.
+But the fact that the disease does not clinical signs, does not mean that you can ignore it.
+Due to hydronephrosis, other disturbances in the development of the embryo may occur.

-For example, the placenta is poorly supplied with blood, fetal hypoxia sets in, the child is born weakened, with numerous dysfunctions, including respiratory.
+For example, the placenta is poorly supplied with blood, fetal hypoxia occurs, and the child is born weakened, with numerous dysfunctions, including respiratory ones.

-There is also a risk of infection still in utero.
-That is why women who are expecting a child are constantly monitored by a doctor, conducting routine examinations, including ultrasound.
+There is also a risk of infection in utero.
+That is why women expecting a child are constantly monitored by a doctor, conducting routine examinations, including ultrasound.

 Diagnosis in utero

-Usually, a pregnant woman undergoes three screenings in the process of carrying a child - in each trimester one ultrasound.
-True, if there is a suspicion of a defect, the doctor may prescribe additional examinations.
+Typically, a pregnant woman undergoes three screenings during the process of bearing a child - one ultrasound in each trimester.
+However, if there is a suspicion of a defect, the doctor may prescribe additional examinations.

-Already from the 16th week, the kidneys begin to work in the embryo, therefore, at the second ultrasound scan (which is carried out from the 18th to the 20th week inclusive), the doctor checks whether the embryo has congenital kidney pathologies, as well as the bladder and ureters.
-If the screening shows only the presence of fluid, but neither the cup nor the pelvis has increased, such a deviation is not considered hydronephrosis.
+Already from the 16th week, the embryo’s kidneys begin to work, so at the second ultrasound (which is performed from the 18th to the 20th week inclusive), the doctor checks whether the embryo has congenital pathologies of the kidneys, as well as the bladder and ureters.
+If the screening shows only the presence of fluid, but neither the cups nor the pelvis are enlarged, such a deviation is not considered hydronephrosis.

-It is also possible that a child has a severe and advanced stage of hydronephrosis in the womb.
-In this case, when performing sonography, it is seen that the kidney tissue is significantly thinned, which subsequently leads to renal failure.
+There are also cases when a child in the womb already has a severe and advanced stage of hydronephrosis.
+In this case, when performing sonography, it is clear that the kidney tissues are significantly thinned, which subsequently leads to renal failure.

 Embryo treatment

-The tactics of a doctor who has discovered hydronephrosis in a fetus is based on the fact that a pregnant woman is examined very often, and in most cases, even hospitalized.
-However, the treatment of an ailment in an unborn baby by conservative methods is not carried out.
+The tactics of a doctor who discovers hydronephrosis in a fetus is based on the fact that the pregnant woman is examined very often, and in most cases even hospitalized.
+However, treatment of the disease in an unborn baby is not carried out using conservative methods.

-In the most extreme case, an operation may be prescribed.
-They usually go for it when there is a serious risk that the kidney will rupture.
+In the most extreme case, surgery may be prescribed.
+Usually they go for it when there is a serious risk that the kidney will rupture.
 However, such intervention is fraught with premature birth.

-A common practice for such a pathology is that a catheter is placed in the fetal bladder to drain urine from its kidneys.
-This procedure helps to avoid the appearance of various complications.
+A common practice for this pathology is to place a catheter in the fetal bladder to drain urine from its kidneys.
+This procedure helps to avoid various complications.

-If a pregnant woman gets to an experienced doctor on time who conducts competent treatment, the prognosis for hydronephrosis of her child's kidneys is quite favorable.
+If a pregnant woman gets to an experienced doctor on time, who carries out competent treatment, the prognosis for her child’s renal hydronephrosis is quite favorable.

 Hydronephrosis in newborns

-Features of this disease in infants are that it can develop in different ways.
-To date, there is still no exact method that allows doctors to make a reliable prognosis.
-Therefore, the urologist, as a rule, never prescribes an operation immediately, even if the child was given hydronephrosis in the intrauterine stage.
+Peculiarities of this disease in infants is that it can develop differently.
+As of today, not yet exact method, allowing doctors to make a reliable prognosis.
+Therefore, the urologist, as a rule, never prescribes surgery right away, even if the child was diagnosed with hydronephrosis in the prenatal stage.

-They watch the kid, watch the dynamics.
-Sometimes the genitourinary system can develop, tissues and organs can ripen, pathologies can disappear by themselves.
-It happens that due to unstable water metabolism at this age, the work of the kidneys changes, the size of the pelvis returns to normal 3-4 weeks after birth.
+They observe the baby and watch the dynamics.
+Sometimes the genitourinary system can develop, tissues and organs can mature, pathologies can disappear on their own.
+It happens that due to unstable water metabolism at this age, the functioning of the kidneys changes; the size of the pelvis returns to normal 3-4 weeks after birth.

-On the other hand, a serious deterioration may occur in just a couple of months, so you may be late with surgery.
+On the other hand, serious deterioration may occur in just a couple of months, so surgical intervention may be late.
 Therefore, it is so important to constantly monitor the course of renal hydronephrosis in newborns.

-In most cases, the pathology is due to congenital abnormalities and anatomical features, both external and internal.
-Internal reasons include, for example, congenital underdevelopment of the lumen of the ureter, leading to its narrowing.
+In most cases, the pathology is caused by congenital abnormalities and anatomical features both external and internal.
+Internal causes include, for example, congenital underdevelopment of the lumen of the ureter, leading to its narrowing.

-An external cause may be the formation of an additional vessel, which compresses the ureter, coupled with an abnormal discharge of the latter from the pelvis.
+An external cause may be the formation of an additional vessel that compresses the ureter, coupled with an abnormal discharge of the latter from the pelvis.

 Symptoms

-Pyelectasis (enlargement of the renal pelvis) is one of the main symptoms that is detected by ultrasound diagnostics.
-In addition, hydronephrosis can be manifested by hematuria (blood in the urine) or difficulty urinating, acute pain in the abdomen, fever, concomitant infections of the genitourinary system, and the presence of an impressive size formation in the abdominal cavity.
+Pyeelectasia (enlargement of the renal pelvis) is one of the main symptoms, which is detected by ultrasound diagnostics.
+In addition, hydronephrosis may manifest as hematuria (blood in the urine) or difficulty urinating, sharp pains in the abdominal area, fever, concomitant infections of the genitourinary system, as well as the presence of abdominal cavity formations of impressive size.

-Hydronephrosis in newborns, whether it was detected earlier or after the birth of a child, in any case requires a number of studies.
-Unfortunately, children of this age are not yet able to talk about what symptoms they are experiencing.
-An older child may complain of aching pain in the side, nausea; the baby simply becomes extremely restless at times.
+Hydronephrosis in newborns, whether it was detected earlier or after the birth of the child, in any case requires a series of studies.
+Unfortunately, children of this age are not yet able to talk about what symptoms they feel.
+An older child may complain of aching pain in the side, nausea; the baby just sometimes becomes extremely restless.

 That is why, in addition to standard palpation, as well as urine and blood tests, which will show the presence of inflammation, blood in the urine or other hidden signs of complications, the diagnosis is also made on the basis of:

-1. Ultrasound...
-The specialist looks at the bladder and kidneys - full and after urination.
-Screening reveals parenchymal pathologies, obstruction of the pelvis and ureter.
-If the results are in doubt, diuretics are used in the study, the patient is given plenty of water to drink.
+1. Ultrasound.
+The specialist examines the bladder and kidneys – when they are full and after urination.
+Screening allows us to identify pathologies of the parenchyma, obstruction of the pelvis and ureter.
+If the results are in doubt, diuretics are used during the study, and the patient is given plenty of water to drink.

-2. Excretory urography...
-A contrast is injected into the vein of the newborn, and then it is observed how this substance is excreted.
-This is how a conclusion is made about the ability of the kidneys and the entire system to filter, about the degree of obstruction.
+2. Excretory urography.
+Contrast is injected into the newborn's vein and then observed as the substance is eliminated.
+This is how a conclusion is drawn about the ability of the kidneys and the entire system to filter, about the degree of obstruction.

-3. Computed tomography and MRI...
-Both of these studies, to varying degrees, allow one to see a three-dimensional image of all urinary structures and draw conclusions about whether newborns have hydronephrosis, and if so, to what stage and degree.
-If they are done to an infant, then only under anesthesia.
+3. Computed tomography and MRI.
+Both of these studies varying degrees allow you to see a three-dimensional image of all urinary structures and draw conclusions about whether there is hydronephrosis in newborns, and if so, to what stage and extent.
+If they are made infant, then only under anesthesia.

-4. Nephroscintigraphy...
-This study is carried out using radioisotopes.
-During this procedure, the specialist assesses how the kidneys work, how much the outflow of fluid is impaired.
+4. Nephroscintigraphy.
+This research is carried out using radioisotopes.
+During this procedure, a specialist evaluates how the kidneys work and how impaired the outflow of fluid is.

-5. Vocal cystography...
-This study is done if there is reason to suspect the presence of vesicoureteral reflux (urinary reflux), or there is simply a poor outflow of fluid from the bladder.
-The child is also injected with contrast, but not into the vein, but into the urethra.
+5. Vaccine cystography.
+This study is done if there is reason to suspect the presence of vesicoureteral reflux (reflux of urine), or if there is simply poor outflow of fluid from the bladder.
+The child is also injected with contrast, but not into a vein, but into the urethra.
 The bladder fills, and when urination occurs, the doctor takes an x-ray.
-The picture shows if, as a result of pathology, the contrast returns to the ureters.
+The image shows if, as a result of pathology, the contrast returns to the ureters.

 Treatment

 It depends on the stage of the disease.
-If the child's hydronephrosis is still of the first degree, then conservative therapy is performed.
+If the child has hydronephrosis of the first degree, then conservative therapy.
 It consists, first of all, in stimulating the outflow of fluid.

-In addition, symptomatic treatment is needed.
-So, in the case of an infection, antibiotics, anti-inflammatory drugs are prescribed.
-If necessary, drugs that reduce pressure and relieve swelling of the ureters.
+In addition, symptomatic treatment is necessary.
+So, in case of infection, antibiotics and anti-inflammatory drugs are prescribed.
+If necessary, medications that reduce pressure and relieve swelling of the ureters.

-As already mentioned, the ailment often goes away on its own, but in order not to miss its progression, children are regularly given ultrasound.
-Babies up to 3 years old - once every 3 or 6 months, older patients - once a year.
+As already mentioned, the disease often goes away on its own, but in order not to miss its progression, children undergo regular ultrasound examinations.
+For children under 3 years of age - once every 3 or 6 months, for older patients - once a year.

-Both positive and negative dynamics can be observed in the second and third degree of the disease.
-Screening in this case is carried out every 2-3 months.
-If the condition of the organ worsens, and as the pelvis grows and expands as it is observed, surgery is indicated.
+Both positive and negative dynamics can be observed in the second and third degrees of the disease.
+In this case, screening is carried out once every 2-3 months.
+If the condition of the organ worsens, and as observation progresses, the pelvis enlarges and expands, surgical intervention is indicated.

 Indications for surgery

-More severe stages of hydronephrosis - starting with the second - do not in themselves serve as an indication for surgical intervention.
-The operation is necessary if, during the examination, the child found both an enlargement of the pelvis and a narrowing of the ureter, moreover, in its parochal segment.
+More severe stages of hydronephrosis - starting from the second - do not in themselves serve as an indication for surgical intervention.
+An operation is necessary if, during the examination, both dilatation of the pelvis and narrowing of the ureter, both in the pelvis segment, were discovered in the child.

-Fortunately, nephrectomy - removal of a kidney - only has to be done in the worst cases.
-They occur quite rarely, since urologists observe the child and do not allow hydronephrosis to progress dramatically.
+Fortunately, nephrectomy—removal of the kidney—has to be resorted to only in the most severe cases.
+They occur quite rarely, since urologists observe the child and do not allow hydronephrosis to progress sharply.

 The most common type of surgery is pyeloplasty.
-It is carried out by different methods, the most effective of which is the Heins-Andersen method.
-It consists in the fact that in the process of intervention, the narrowed section of the ureter is excised, and along the way, its normal connection with the pelvis is formed.
+It is carried out using different methods, the most effective of which is the Hines-Andersen method.
+It consists in the fact that during the intervention the narrowed section of the ureter is excised, and at the same time its normal connection with the pelvis is formed.

-To install a catheter or a stent - the surgeon decides, depending on the situation, the degree of damage and other factors.
+The surgeon decides whether to install a catheter or a stent, depending on the situation, the degree of damage and other factors.

-It is believed that pyeloplasty is quite effective.
-It leads to significant improvements in 92-95% of all cases of its implementation.
-Usually, the function of a diseased kidney is restored within six months or a year after pyeloplasty.
+Pyeloplasty is considered to be quite effective.
+It leads to significant improvements in 92-95% of all cases.
+Typically, the function of a diseased kidney is restored within six months to a year after pyeloplasty.

 • Rating: 11